 Introducing the Cloudflare and New Relic log integration

 Our new partnership between Cloudflare and New Relic creates a direct integration between New Relic One and Cloudflare Logpush.
 With this new integration, you no longer need any middleware to get Cloudflare data into New Relic One.
-This results in faster log delivery and eliminates cloud storage middleware costs.
+This results in faster log delivery and eliminates cloud storage middleware costs for better log management.

 Visibility into logs and analytics should be an easy and seamless process.
 The Cloudflare Logpush integration makes it easy to monitor key metrics around your web traffic, including saved bandwidth, alerts on cyberattacks, a ranking for fastest and slowest loading pages, and a broad selection of monitoring features—all within a few clicks.